benzman81/homebridge-http-webhooks/README.md

 ## Cache directory storage (cache_directory)
 The cache directory is used to cache the state of the accessories.
 It must point to a **valid** and **empty** directory and the user that runs homebridge must have **write access**.

+## HTTPS
+If you want to create a secure connection for the webhooks you need to enable it by setting *https* to true.
+Then a self signed ssl certificate will be created automatically and a secure connection will be used.
+If you want to use your own generated ssl certificate you can do this by setting the values for *https_keyfile* and *https_certfile* to the corresponding file paths.